A Contractor's Guide to AI Business Development

 Before you can improve your process, you need to know exactly how it works now.
 Take some time to map out your entire business development workflow, from how you first hear about a project to the moment you submit a bid.
 Where do your leads come from?
 How do you qualify them?
 Who on your team is responsible for what?
 The construction industry is notoriously fragmented, which can create major issues with data acquisition and retention.
 By visualizing your process, you’ll quickly spot the bottlenecks, manual data entry points, and areas where your team is spending too much time on low-value tasks.
 This map is your guide to finding where AI can have the biggest impact.

-Step 2: Choose the right AI solution
+Step 2: Find the Right AI Solution for You

 Now that you’ve identified your pain points, you can look for a tool that directly solves them.
 The goal isn’t to find the most complex AI platform, but the one that fits your specific needs.
 A good AI tool can help your business compete with larger firms, increase productivity, and cut expenses.
 While challenges like high initial costs and integration with existing systems are valid concerns, the right solution should offer a clear return on investment.
 Look for platforms that provide early project signals and automate lead discovery.
 Reading through customer stories can also give you a clear picture of how other GCs have successfully implemented a tool and the results they’ve seen.